elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 {{include quickguide/gpio-cfg.html}}

+> TODO: Put CNF on left side, since it is first in the bit order

 {{include quickguide/gpio-cfg-regs.html}}

 </div>

 We want to plug in a button as in the image above, so we want to configure pin2 as an input pin and activate a *pull-down* resistor on this pin.
 To configure the pin as input, we only need to set `MODE` to `00`.

 To activate the pull up/down resistor, we set `CNF` to `10`.
-The alternative configurations for an input pin are: *Analog* (00) -- Used when the input voltage varies anywhere between 0 and 3.3V and we want to read its value.
-You might want to try this out towards the end of the course, but we leave it for now, *Floating* (10) -- this is when we don't want any pull up/down resistor connected, *Pull-up/Pull-down* (10) -- Activates the resistor, and *Reserved* (11) -- Not used.
+The possible configurations for an input pin are:

+* *Analog* (00) -- Used when the input voltage varies anywhere between 0 and 3.3V and we want to read its value.
+You might want to try this out towards the end of the course, but we leave it for now,
+* *Floating* (10) -- this is when we don't want any pull up/down resistor connected,
+* *Pull-up/Pull-down* (10) -- Activates the resistor, and
+* *Reserved* (11) -- Not used.

 To choose pull *down*, rather than pull up, resistor, we set bit 2 in `OUTDR` to 0.